-Take part in shark conservation with The Great Projects, and come face to face with the ocean's most feared and revered predator.
+Become a shark conservation volunteer with The Great Projects, and come face to face with the ocean's most feared and revered predator.

 Starting with our project in South Africa, the Great White Shark is one of the planet's most formidable predators.
 At up to six metres in length at their largest and over 2000 kilograms at their heaviest; it's easy to see why people are intimidated.
 Many media publications or films (Spielberg's 'Jaws' for example) have run with this pre-disposition - it's no wonder, then, that sharks sit at the top of many people's 'most feared' lists.
 A shame, as in reality, Great Whites rarely attack humans.